-Please take the time to read this ‘Introduction to Baptism’ and discuss it with our church Vicar Mike Cotterell.
+Please take the time to read this ‘Introduction to Baptism’ and discuss it with our church parish administrator.
 Every Church offers Baptism in a slightly different way; this can be confusing so we hope this introduction helps you to understand our policy and practice.

 We believe that Baptism marks an important step in Christian commitment and so it is right that those to be baptised (or their parents in the case of a child,) should have an understanding of the meaning of Baptism.

 It is our responsibility as a Church to encourage seekers of Baptism to carefully consider and understand the implications of the step they are taking, by providing informal preparation, teaching, support and encouragement concerning the Christian faith.

 To welcome and encourage enquiries about Baptism and to provide preparation for Baptism:

 - By discussing the meaning of Baptism – with particular emphasis on personal faith in Jesus, and the role of the Church in nurturing that faith.
 This will be done by a member of staff or other trained members of the Church during the preparation period of approximately 2-3 months.